cschreib/kmos-scripts/README.md

 galaxy1 = exp(-((px - 4)^2 + (py - 3)^2)/(2.0*1.2^2))
 galaxy2 = exp(-((px - 6)^2 + (py - 5)^2)/(2.0*1.2^2))

+; NB: The models are re-normalized internally by the tool to make sure that they contain ; a flux of unity to start with.
+This means that the value of the resulting spectrum is ; indeed the total flux corresponding to the model.

 ; The last step is to store these models into a cube for the program models = fltarr(3, nx, ny) models[0,*,*] = 1       ; first a constant background